Teen shot to death on Lower East Side street

 A teenager was fatally shot in the neck on a Lower East Side street early Sunday, cops said.

-The 18-year-old victim was shot outside a smoke shop on Rivington St. near Pitt St. about 12:50 a.m., cops said.
+The 18-year-old victim was shot outside a smoke shop on Rivington St. near Pitt St. about 12:50 a.m.
+ET, cops said.

 Medics rushed him to New York-Presbyterian Hospital Lower Manhattan but he couldn’t be saved.
 His name was not immediately released.